 Other forms of accommodation include mobile homes, cottages or canvas bungalows.

 Relaxation can take the form of lying on the beach or, if you prefer, beside one of three pools.
-One of the pools is indoors with a water slide.

 For the more energetic there our over sixty activities organized during the season and there are other facilities such as tennis, badminton, boule, table tennis and a fitness room.
-There are also poolside aerobic sessions.
+There are also aqua aerobic sessions.

 Other services include a first aid post, doctor, osteopath and hairdresser.
 Thankfully we've never needed any of these!